tsegarra/dummies/_posts/2022-11-14-tie-your-mother-down.markdown

 One last thing.
 Advanced extra credit addendum.

-What's shown above is a perfectly valid way to write this melody.
+What's shown above is a valid way to write this melody.
 But the dotted eighth notes are a little awkward.
 It takes some mental effort to keep track of where each downbeat falls.
 Especially beat 4, because there isn't a note that starts on beat 4.
-The second syllable of "in" hits right before beat 4, and "so" hits right after, with "in" straddling the beat boundary.
+The second pitch of "in" hits right before beat 4, and "so" hits right after, with "in" straddling the beat boundary.

 ```